-Damsel in Defense is an MLM that focuses on selling self-defense products for women, including products for women to carry and those for the home.
+Damsel in Defense is an unusual MLM that focuses on self-defense products for women, including products for women to carry and those for the home.

 So, the product line at Damsel in Defense is a little bit unusual.
 As the name suggests, the company sells self-defense items that are targeted at women.

 In general, I noticed that the prices of the products were fairly reasonable and were certainly in the range that a lot of people could afford.
-The company does also have a decent selection but at the same time, there aren’t that many different types of products a company like this could offer.
+The range of actual self-defense products is limited.
+Still, there are only so many different types of products that could be offered in this field.

-The company plays on this idea in their marketing and there’s a good chance that distributors do too.
+The company often uses this idea in their marketing and there’s a good chance that distributors do too.
 By all means, protection is important.
 But, if you end up being paranoid about your safety, you probably end up in a worse spot than when you started.

 The overall approach just feels manipulative to me.
 Now, that’s a major problem because many people selling MLM products end up trying to sell them to friends and to family.
 Do you really want to be manipulating your friends and family into spending money?

 In regards to the products, I also want to point out that they’re not really that unique.
 Realistically, there are a lot of products out there for personal protection as-is.
-I suspect there is also a wide range of personal protection products that are designed specifically for women.
+I suspect there is also a wide range of such products that are designed specifically for women.